Computer Science MSc

 If you are interested in the contents of individual courses, please have a look at courses.cs.ut.ee.

-All first year Computer Science students can apply for the Industrial Master’s Programme.
+All first year Computer Science students can apply for the Industrial Master’s Programme in IT.
 The programme gives you the opportunity to cooperate with one company throughout the studies.
 Half of the studies will take place at the partner company where you gain practical skills, solve real-life problems and write your master’s thesis on company-related topic.

-For more information about the Industrial Master’s Programme, please visit the University of Tartu Institute of Computer Science website.
+For more information about the Industrial Master’s Programme in IT, please visit the University of Tartu Institute of Computer Science website.